 Figure 2-2.
-Network Discovery Results page - Multiple Resources mportant According to the embedded management controller firmware version on imported hardware resources, you may need to perform a management controller reset to synchronize with the iCare Console to ensure that alert transmission functions correctly.
+Network Discovery Results page - Multiple Resources mportant According to the embedded management controller firmware version of imported hardware resources, you may need to perform a management controller reset to synchronize with the iCare Console to ensure that alert transmission functions correctly.

-3. From the Newly Discovered Resources tab, select the resources you want to monitor and click Apply.
+3. From the Newly Discovered Resources tab, select the resources you want to monitor, complete the User / Password fields and click Apply.

-Note For more information about the Network Discovery Results page, see Managing Imported Resources, on page 2-14.
+- The User / Password fields are mandatory. - For more information about the Network Discovery Results page, see Managing Imported Resources, on page 2-14. - 4.
+Click a blue tab to display the updated Resource tree.